steggie3/steggie3.github.io/projects/gander.md

 <figure>
   <img style="width:2000px ! important;" src="{{site.url}}/assets/images/gander/vaegan/epoch_1050.png" alt="epoch_1050.png"/>
   <figcaption>Epoch 1,050.
-Among the well-formed goose faces, the images are more clear and the edges well-defined.</figcaption>
+Among the well-formed goose faces, the images are more clear and the edges well-defined.
+We can even see the eyes and the leathery texture of the beaks.</figcaption>
 </figure>

 ## Future Work Ideas